Brave Frontier 2

-Brave Frontier 2 (ブレイブフロンティア2, Bureibu Furontia 2) is a mobile role-playing game developed by A-Lim and published by A-Lim for both iOS and Android and DMM Games for Microsoft Windows.
-It is the sequel to the 2013 game Brave Frontier, originally released for the franchise's 5th anniversary with Eiji Takahashi returning as both director and producer for the sequel, alongside newer staff.
-The game is released on February 22, 2018, for iOS and Android and will be released on Q3 2018 for Windows.
+Brave Frontier 2 (ブレイブフロンティア2, Bureibu Furontia 2) is a mobile role-playing game developed by A-Lim and published by A-Lim for both iOS and Android.
+It is the sequel to the 2013 game Brave Frontier, originally released for the franchise's 5th anniversary, with Eiji Takahashi returning as both director and producer for the sequel, alongside newer staff.
+The game is released on February 22, 2018, for iOS and Android.
+The game stopped updates in March 2019 and ended service on April 27, 2022.

 Gameplay

-Like the first game to the series, it follows the same gameplay format to Square Enix's Valkyrie Profile, but differentiates itself from the original such as its story-driven plot and gameplay.
+Like the first game in the series, it follows the same gameplay format as Square Enix's Valkyrie Profile but differentiates itself from the original through its story-driven plot and gameplay.
 Players are allowed to bring up to 5 units in each stage with a "friend" unit in quest mode.
-Players make friends through friend request.
-Attacking units in a battle rewards the player with Brave Burst Crystals, and Heart Crystals.
-After an enemy is defeated, the player proceeds the next stage until the boss, which is required to go complete a level.
-After completing, players are rewarded with Zel and items, as well as acquiring units from each mission.
+Players make friends through friend requests.
+Attacking units in a battle rewards the player with Brave Burst Crystals and Heart Crystals.
+After an enemy is defeated, the player proceeds to the next stage until the boss, which is required to complete a level.
+After completing each mission, players are rewarded with Zel and items, as well as units acquired from each mission.
 When players complete the entire area, they'll be rewarded with one gem.
-However, if players fail a quest, they use one gem to continue.
-Units have the ability to execute special attacks, known as Brave Bursts and Super Brave Bursts.
+However, if players fail a quest, they can use one gem to continue.
+Units have the ability to execute special attacks known as brave bursts and super brave bursts.

-In departure to the original game, the game will be the first to feature a double protagonist system, allowing players to play the story of both main protagonist in the same game.
-A new mechanic known as Xross Brave Burst is introduced, which requires two or more units with mutual relationship to execute stronger attacks.
-Also, the game features an improved summoner avatar system and can be leveled up through branch evolution and be equipped with various weapons and items.
-Alongside the improved summoner avatar system is the ability to raise pets as companion in quests, which, like units, can be evolvable to become stronger.
-The game's director, Eiji Takahashi also stated that standard features such as Frontier Hunter, Trials and Arena will also be included in the game's release.
-But unlike its predecessor, Brave Frontier 2 has no Gacha system to get new units, and relies more on buying new units using in-game currency.
+In a departure from the original game, the game will be the first to feature a double protagonist system, allowing players to play the stories of both main protagonists in the same game.
+A new mechanic known as Xross Brave Burst is introduced, which requires two or more units with mutual relationships to execute stronger attacks.
+Also, the game features an improved summoner avatar system that can be levelled up through branch evolution and equipped with various weapons and items.
+Alongside the improved summoner avatar system is the ability to raise pets as companions in quests, which, like units, can be evolved to become stronger.
+The game's director, Eiji Takahashi, also stated that standard features such as Frontier Hunter, Trials, and Arena will also be included in the game's release.
+But unlike its predecessor, Brave Frontier 2 has no Gacha system to get new units and relies more on buying new units using in-game currency.